Positive psychology in the workplace: Demand control model

-Job Demands Resources
+Job demands resources

 The job demands-resources model (JD-R) is an expansion of the DCM and is founded on the same principle that high job demands and high job resources produce employees with more positive work attitudes.
 The difference between the JD-R and DCM is that the JD-R expounds upon the differentiation between demand and resources, as well as encompasses a broader view of resources.
 This model refers to demands as " those physical, psychological, social, or organizational aspects of the job that require sustained physical and/or psychological effort.
 This may refer to jobs that require contact with customers.
 Resources are regarded as "those physical, psychological, social, or organizational aspects of the job that are either/or: (1) functional in achieving work goals; (2) reduce job demands and the associated physiological and psychological costs; and (3) stimulate personal growth, learning, and development".
 Another difference between these two theories is that the JD-R postulates that resources can be predictors of motivation and learning related outcomes.
 The findings by Bakker and colleagues supports their hypothesis that many resources may be linked to job well-being.
 They also found that "task enjoyment and organizational commitment are the result of combinations of many different job demands and job resources.
 Enjoyment and commitment were high when employees were confronted with challenging and stimulating tasks, and simultaneously had sufficient resources at their disposal".

-Job Characteristics Model
+Job characteristics model

 The job characteristics model (JCM) is "an influential theory of work design developed by Hackman and Oldham.
 It is based upon five characteristics - skill variety, task identity, task significance, task autonomy, and task feedback - which are used to identify the general content and structure of jobs".
 This model argues that employees with a personal need for growth and development, as well as knowledge and skill, will display more positive work outcomes.
 These include things such as: job satisfaction, lower absenteeism, and better work turnover.
 This model is based upon an idea that high task control and feedback are two essential elements for maximizing work potential.
 Stronger experiences of these five traits is said to lead to greater job satisfaction and better performance.